microsoft/ai-developer/Python/challenges/Challenge-05.md

 1. Create a new class in the **plugins** folder called **ContosoSearchPlugin.py**.
 This is the Semantic Search Plugin to query the AI Search Index created earlier.
 This Plugin should take the users query and generate an embedding using the Text Embedding model.
 The embedding should then be used to query the AI Search Index containing the Contoso Handbook PDF and return the most relevant information.

-    :bulb: Review the Semantic Kernel documentation on [Creating a Retrieval Augmented Generation (RAG) plugin](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/using-data-retrieval-functions-for-rag) for more information on how to create a ***Semantic Search*** Plugin.

 1. The Sample RAG Plugin in the documentation maps the incoming data from AI Search to a class named ```EmployeeHandbookModel```.